hp1801/mywork/Logistics_delivery_system/README.md

 # Mystery Delivery System – Python Assignment

 ## 📦 Overview
-This project simulates one day of operations for a fictional logistics company called **FastBox**.
+This project simulates one day of operations for a fictional logistics company .
 The system assigns packages to delivery agents based on proximity, simulates deliveries, and generates a performance report.

 The solution prioritizes **correctness, simplicity, and robustness**, and includes one optional bonus feature.